Afsha10/good-deeds-app2/frontend/Architecture/plan.md

 we are mapping through the dates and creating a date box for each date, we are passing in a date value.
 So each date box contains a reference to the date that we generated.
 Knowing that we can compare the date that is passed to our date box with dates from the sessions data

-1. We will format the "date" variable into a string.Knowledge:
+1. We will format the "date" variable into a string.
+Knowledge:
 - after that we need to check if it matches with the formatted_date in the sessions data
 - once we've done that we will have each date box which will have a variable that will have a formatted_date string
 - we know each box component will be render from top to bottom